VirgilSecurity/virgil-cli/README.md

 ## Support
 Our developer support team is here to help you.
 Find out more information on our [Help Center](https://help.virgilsecurity.com/).

+You can find us on [Twitter](https://twitter.com/VirgilSecurity) or send us email support@VirgilSecurity.com.

-Also, get extra help from our support team: support@VirgilSecurity.com.
+Also, get extra help from our support team on [Slack](https://virgilsecurity.com/join-community).